triton-inference-server/server/docs/perf_analyzer.md

 ## Communication Protocol

 By default perf_analyzer uses HTTP to communicate with Triton.
-The GRPC protocol can be specificed with the -i option.
+The GRPC protocol can be specified with the -i option.
 If GRPC is selected the --streaming option can also be specified for GRPC streaming.

 ### SSL/TLS Support